Biden offers tax deal to Republicans in infrastructure talks - WTMJ

 Talks over Biden’s top legislative priority have been moving slowly, a daunting undertaking given the massive infrastructure investment, and time for a deal is running out.
 The administration has set a Monday deadline to see clear direction and signs of progress.

-Associated Press writer Bruce Schreiner contributed to this report from Frankfort, Ky.
+Associated Press writers Bruce Schreiner in Frankfort, Ky., and Adrian Sainz in Memphis, Tenn., contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.